 Pros and Cons of Employee Stock Options (ESOs)

-If you land a job with the right company and stay until you’re fully vested, exercising your employee stock options could lead to instant, huge gains.
+If you land a job with the right company and stay until you’re fully vested, exercising your employee stock options could potentially lead to gains.

 For example, if your strike price is $30 per share, and at the time of vesting the stock is trading at $100 or more per share, you’re getting a great deal on shares.

-On the other hand, if your strike price is $30 per share and the company is trading at $10 per share, you might be better off not exercising your employee stock options.
+On the other hand, if your strike price is $30 per share and the company is trading at $10 per share, you might be better off not exercising your employee stock options until the price goes up (when and if it does; there are no guarantees).

 Tax Implications of Employee Stock Options

-Any money you make above and beyond that if you sell your shares later can also be subject to the capital gains tax.
+You will owe taxes, however, if you sell them at a profit later on.
+(If you don’t sell, and if the stocks gain or lose value, those are considered unrealized gains and losses.)
+Any money you make when you sell your shares later would be subject to capital gains tax.
 If you hold your shares less than a year, the short-term capital gains tax rate equals your ordinary income tax rate, which could be up to 37% for the highest tax bracket.

-For assets held longer than a year, the long-term rate can be 0%, 15%, or 20%, depending on your taxable income and filing status.
+For assets held longer than a year, the long-term rate is lower: 0%, 15%, or 20%, depending on your taxable income and filing status.

 What Are Restricted Stock Units (RSUs)?

-Restricted stock units, or RSUs, fall somewhere in between stocks and options—they are a promise of stock at a later date.
-When employees are granted RSUs, the company holds onto them until they’re fully vested.
+Restricted stock units, or RSUs, simply grant employees a certain number of shares stock by a certain date.
+When employees are granted RSUs, the company holds onto the shares until they’re fully vested.

-The company determines the vesting criteria—it can be a time period of several years, a key revenue milestone, or even personal performance goals.
+The company determines the vesting criteria — it can be a time period of several years, a key revenue milestone, and/or personal performance goals.
 Like ESOs, RSUs can vest gradually or all at once.
+When the employee gets their shares, they own them outright; employees don’t have to buy RSUs.

 How Do Restricted Stock Units (RSUs) Work?

 RSUs are priced based on the fair market value of the stock on the day they vest, or the settlement date.
-This means that you don’t have to worry about falling out of the money—the company stocks you receive from your company will be worth just as much as they would be if you purchased them on your own that same day.
+The company stocks you receive from your company will be worth just as much as they would be if you purchased them on your own that same day.

 As long as the company’s common stock holds value, so do your RSUs.
 Upon vesting, you can either keep your RSUs in the form of actual shares, or sell them immediately to take the cash equivalent.
-Either way, they will be taxed as income.
+Either way, the RSUs you receive will be taxed as income.

 Pros and Cons of Restricted Stock Units (RSUs)

-One good thing about RSUs is the incentive they can provide to stay with the company for a longer period of time.
-If your company grows during your vesting period, you could be very far in the money when your settlement date rolls around.
+One good thing about RSUs, similar to ESOs, is the incentive to stay with the company for a longer period of time.
+If your company grows during your vesting period, you could see a substantial windfall when your settlement date rolls around.

-But even if the stock falls to a penny per share, they’re still awarded to you on your settlement date, and they’re still worth more than the $0 you paid for them.
+But even if the stock falls to a penny per share, the shares still awarded to you on your settlement date.
+Since you don’t have to pay for them, it’s still money in your pocket.

 In fact, you may only lose out on money with RSUs if you leave the company and have to forfeit any units that aren’t already vested, or if the company goes out of business.